remirror/remirror/docs/concepts/extension.md

 onCreate(extensions: readonly AnyExtension[]): void;
 ```

 This handler is called when the `RemirrorManager` is first created.
-Since it is called as soon as the manager is some methods may not be available in the extension store.
-When accessing methods on `this.store` be shore to check when they become available in the lifecycle.
-It is recommende that you don't use this method unless absolutely required.
+Since it is called as soon as the manager is created some methods may not be available in the extension store.
+When accessing methods on `this.store` be sure to check their documentation for when they become available.
+It is recommended that you don't use this method unless absolutely required.

 ### `onView`